Grounded-DI/DI-Regulatory-/README.md

 ## 🧭 Overview

-This repository houses all regulatory-facing materials and compliance artifacts for the **Protocol A** deterministic intelligence system and affiliated scroll-governed applications.
+This repository houses all regulatory-facing materials and compliance artifacts for Grounded DI's deterministic intelligence system and affiliated logic-governed applications.

-It serves as a living record of **alignment with international AI laws**, including:
+It serves as a record of **alignment with international AI regulations and/or law**, including:

 - 🇪🇺 **EU AI Act** (2025 General-Purpose AI enforcement) (live)